• Menu

 Eligibility/Who Can Apply

-5. Students should not be enrolled in field study programs at the same time as their internship
+6. Students cannot be enrolled in field study programs at the same time as their internship

 1. Internship sites must be able to demonstrate the capacity to provide a quality learning and career-advancing experience that is well-supervised, safe, stable, and enriching for the student for 8-10 weeks in the summer.
 This would be provided in the internship agreement form.